Fassilsis/fassilsis.github.io/index.md

     <div class="about-text">
       <p>
-        I am a Data Analytics Engineer with a strong background in data pipelines, visualization, and statistical analysis.
-        I specialize in building scalable data systems using tools like Python, SQL, Airflow, and Tableau to extract insights that drive business growth.
+        Versatile Data Analyst with a unique blend of social policy training and hands-on experience in data visualization, engineering, and statistical analysis.
+Skilled at turning complex datasets into actionable insights using Python, SQL, Tableau, and dbt, with a proven track record across sectors and collaborative environments.
       </p>
     </div>